Book of the Dead

 The Weighing of the Heart Ceremony

 Vignette from a papyrus depicting the Weighing the Heart of the deceased in a balance.
 The Two Maat in the Judgment Hall weigh the heart of the deceased against a statue of Maat.
-Maat was the symbol of the cosmic order and it was believed that there were two of them: one for the living...
+The goddess Maat was the symbol of the cosmic order and it was believed that there were two of them: One for...